EvadeMaster/SaladBind-1/README.md

 # SaladBind

-#### This branch is Long-Terms-Support (Maintanances, Pools, Miners, Support Services) until January 1st 2023
+#### This branch is Short-Term-Support (Maintanances, Pools, Miners, Support Services) until January 1st 2023

 If you want to contribute to UnstableBind, please read the [contributing guide](https://github.com/EvadeMaster/UnstableBind/wiki/Contributing).
 Do **NOT** make your own UnstableBind version unless you have a good reason to!